-Capella House pupils have access to a range of therapies which supports or complements their learning.
+Capella House pupils have access to a range of therapies that supports or complement their learning.
 To learn more about the different types of therapies available click below.

 Speech and Language Therapy

 Pupils at Capella House School will need additional support to develop their speech, language, communication and social skills.
 Each Speech & Language Therapist will be assigned to two class groups and will provide therapy, advice and assistance to pupils on a needs-led basis.